European turtle dove: In culture

 According to Aelian, the turtle dove was sacred to Demeter.
 In Roman mythology, the turtle dove was one of the emblems of Fides, the goddess of trust and good faith.

-Perhaps because of Biblical references – especially verse 2:12 from the Song of Songs – its mournful voice, and the fact that it forms strong pair bonds, European turtle doves have become emblems of devoted love.
+Perhaps because of Biblical references – especially verse 2: 12 from the Song of Songs "the voice of the turtle [dove] is heard in our land" – its mournful voice, and the fact that it forms strong pair bonds, European turtle doves have become emblems of devoted love.
 In the New Testament, two turtle doves are mentioned as the customary offering during the Presentation of Jesus at the Temple.
 In Renaissance Europe, the European turtle dove was envisaged as the devoted partner of the Phoenix.
 Robert Chester's poem Love's Martyr is a sustained exploration of this symbolism.
 It was published along with other poems on the subject, including William Shakespeare's poem "The Phoenix and the Turtle", where "turtle" refers to the turtle dove.

 The turtle dove is featured in a number of folk songs about love and loss, including "There Is a Tavern in the Town".
-One of these is a setting by Ralph Vaughan Williams.
+One of these is among the folk song settings of Ralph Vaughan Williams.

-Turtle doves are also featured in the song, "The Twelve Days of Christmas", as the gift "my true love gave to me" on the second and subsequent days of Christmas.
+Turtle doves are also featured in the song "The Twelve Days of Christmas", as the gift "my true love gave to me" on the second and subsequent days of Christmas.

 Turtle doves appear in the title and lyrics of the spiritual "Turtledove Done Drooped His Wings" from the Georgia Sea Islands.

 In the Shaker hymn "In Yonder Valley", that "the turtledove is in our land" is seen as a good omen and sign of growth.